-A: When a member submits a transaction in Map Viewer that exceeds her budget, she will receive an error message informing her that she does not have enough credits to perform the operation.
+A: When a member submits a transaction in Map Viewer that exceeds their budget, they will receive an error message informing them that they do not have enough credits to perform the operation.
 The transaction will not start if there are not enough credits.
-She can ask her administrator for additional credits for the transaction.
+They can ask their administrator for additional credits for the transaction.

 A: When using the REST API, the transaction will consume credits until the budget runs out.
 Then the operation will stop.
 Make sure you have enough credits when using the REST API or add a credit budget check in your app so you do not waste credits in a partial transaction.

 Commenting is not enabled for this article.